AXL811/AXL811.github.io/_pages/cv.md

 {% include base_path %}

-Below are the short summary of the CV.
-For further details, you can also download a PDF copy of my CV [here](/files/Resume_Alex_Li.pdf).
+Here are the short summary of my CV.
+For further details, you can also download the PDF copy [here](/files/Resume_Alex_Li.pdf).

 Education
 ======